SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

 ## How-to

 Follow https://github.com/localstack/localstack#running to get up and running with LocalStack.
+You require to have Docker installed.

 The LocalStack team provides [chalice-local](https://github.com/localstack/chalice-local), a tool that will be useful for checking logs and invoking our functions.

-One more tool that we are going to use is [awscli-local](https://github.com/localstack/awscli-local), which is simply the AWS CLI with some configuration to run against LocalStack, instead of actual AWS servers.
+One more tool also provided by the LocalStack team that we are going to use is [awscli-local](https://github.com/localstack/awscli-local), which is simply the AWS CLI with some configuration to run against LocalStack, instead of actual AWS servers.

 We can install all these tools using `pip`: